 - Cleaning performance on carpet is good.
 It can struggle with larger debris, but for typical debris on carpet is it capable of pulling up everything.

 - Cleaning on bare floors is excellent.
 The huge suction combined with the active base plate help suck up all manner of debris.

 - The cleaning reach of the vacuum is very long.
-It sports a 35 foot power cord as well as a hose/wand assembly that we measured (at a stretch) at 13.7 feet.
-This results in a combined cleaning reach of 48.7 feet.
+It sports a 30 foot power cord (Dyson says 35ft but we measured 30ft) as well as a hose/wand assembly that we measured (at a stretch) at 13.7 feet.
+This results in a combined cleaning reach of over 40 feet.

 - The vacuum has something Dyson call “whole machine HEPA filtration” which means it has HEPA level filtration and that the vacuum is fully sealed.
 A sealed vacuum means that the air does not exit the machine at any point prior to being exhausted from the vacuum.
 This forces ALL air through the filters so you know it is properly clean.